 For adults, the screenplay offers some amusing lines and laughs, yet it seems to have a hard time maintaining the pace for the nearly two hour long duration.
 And with so much provocative posturing, most parents will likely find this film hits a sour note when it comes to family entertainment.

 Starring Hugh Grant, Drew Barrymore.
 Theatrical release February 13, 2007.
 Updated March 10, 2009

-Why is Music and Lyrics is rated PG-13 for some sexual content.
+Why is Music and Lyrics rated PG-13?
+Music and Lyrics is rated PG-13 by the MPAA for some sexual content.

 Although language concerns include only infrequent terms of deity and a couple of moderate vulgarities, there is plenty of scanty dance attire and low cut tops.
 During concerts, performers use erotic dance moves, pelvic thrusts and butt shaking to entertain their audiences.
 Later, a girl comments on the orgasm-simulating actions of the artist.
 At a house party, mimes wear nearly transparent body suits with very little underneath.
 After some passionate kissing, a couple is shown in bed together the following morning.
 A confrontation in a restaurant leads to some shoving and a fistfight between two men.

 Page last updated March 10, 2009